Permian Basin: Is The Land Grab Turning Into Permania?

 In a typical oil land grab movement, there are always a small number of early entrants who discover the great opportunity first; because there is no competition, they are able to pick the best sections at ease by paying incredibly low prices.
 They are the first movers, the discoverers, the pioneers.

-Then, the crowd find out the kind of money that the pioneers are making or are going to make.
+Then, the crowd finds out the kind of money that the pioneers are making or are going to make.
 As they come to appreciate how great the opportunity has been, they imitate the original purchases of the pioneers, paying increasingly lofty prices for land of good to average quality.
 They are the followers, the multitude, the herd.

 Finally, just when the technically viable land is nearly all gone, those who have almost entirely missed the party show up.
 These late-comers decide that they have to join the game.
 To get a piece of the action, they are willing to pay any prices.
 The majority of the land they acquired are of poor quality, but even price of such trash is bidden up to incredible levels as soon as it enters the market.
 Occasionally, some of the best quality assets change hands too, which indicates the exit of some early entrants.
 Another sign that the bubble is about to burst is of course the boisterous celebration of the suckers, the patsy, the perennial victims who are so happy to be finally in the game.